TransGAN: Two Pure Transformers Can Make One Strong GAN, and That Can Scale Up: Experiments

 \subsection{Data Augmentation is Crucial for TransGAN}

-The preliminary findings in Table \ref{table:GD} inspire us to reflect on the key barrier - it seems that $D$ is not well trained, no matter with CNN- or transformer-based $G$.
-Note the transformer-based classifiers were known to be highly data-hungry \cite{dosovitskiy2020image} due to the removal of human-designed bias: they were inferior to CNNs until much larger external data was used for pre-training.
-To remove this roadblock, data augmentation was revealed as a blessing in \cite{touvron2020training}, which showed that different types of strong data augmentation can lead us to data-efficient training for visual transformers.

-Traditionally, contrary to training image classifiers, training GANs hardly refers to data augmentation.
-Lately, there is an interest surge in training GANs in the ``few-shot" regime, aiming to match state-of-the-art GAN results with orders of magnitude fewer real images, using well-crafted data augmentation \cite{zhao2020differentiable,karras2020training}.

-We target in a different setting: comparing the influence of data augmentation for CNN- and transformer-based GANs, in the full-data regime.
-We use the whole training set of CIFAR-10, and compare TransGAN with three state-of-the-art CNN-based GANs: WGAN-GP \cite{gulrajani2017improved}, AutoGAN and StyleGAN v2 \cite{karras2020analyzing}.
-The data augmentation method is DiffAug \cite{zhao2020differentiable}.
+We study the effectiveness of data augmentation for both CNN-based GANs and Our TransGAN.
+We apply the differentiable augmentation \cite{zhao2020differentiable} to all these methods.
 As shown in Table \ref{table:DA}, for three CNN-based GANs, the performance gains of data augmentation seems to diminish in the full-data regime.
-Only the largest model StyleGAN-V2 seems to gain visibly in both IS and FID.
-In sharp contrast, TransGAN, also trained on the same training set, sees a shockingly large margin of improvement: IS improving from $6.95$ to $8.15$ and from $41.41$ to $19.85$, respectively.
-That re-confirms the findings \cite{dosovitskiy2020image,touvron2020training} that transformer-based architectures are much more data-hungry than CNNs, and that can be helped by stronger data augmentation to a good extent.
+Only the largest model, StyleGAN-V2, is improved on both IS and FID.
+In sharp contrast, TransGAN sees a shockingly large margin of improvement: IS improving from $8.36$ to $9.02$ and FID improving from $22.53$ to $9.26$.
+This phenomenon suggests that CIFAR-10 is still ``small-scale " when fitting transformers; it re-confirms our assumption that transformer-based architectures are much more data-hungry than CNNs, and that can be helped by stronger data augmentation.